Two-loop renormalisation of gauge theories in $4D$ Implicit Regularisation and connections to dimensional methods: IREG to two loop order: gauge theories

 As already pointed out, the $Z_{A}^{(i)}$ in IREG will depend on basic divergent integrals, which implies that the derivatives of those with respect to $\lambda$ will be needed.
 They can be obtained in a straightforward way as shown in eqs. \ref{gerder}.
 For our purposes here, we only need

 Notice that the second of the equations above is still divergent.
 However, the combination $I_{log}^{2}(\lambda^{2})-2bI_{log}^{(2)}(\lambda^{2})$, which appears in $Z_{A}^{(2)}|_{\text{IREG}}$, will give a finite result as it should.
-Finally, by applying our results collected in eqs. \ref{eq:ZA1} to \ref{eq:ZA2}, we obtain the well-known one and two-loop contributions for the gauge $\beta$ coupling in QED
+Finally, by applying our results collected in eqs. \ref{eq:ZA1} to \ref{eq:ZA2}, we obtain the well-known one and two-loop contributions for the gauge $\beta$ coupling in QED (scalar and spinorial) \cite{QED:3loop}